SpanouMaria/Scan-Chain-TRCUT-Implementation/README.md

 # Scan Chain & TRCUT Implementation
 ### Testability and Dependability of Electronic Systems

-This repository contains the full VHDL/Verilog implementation of **scan-chain based functional testing**, based on **Exercise 1** of the course *Testability and Dependability of Electronic Systems* at the University of Ioannina.
+This repository contains the full VHDL implementation of **scan-chain based functional testing**, based on **Exercise 1** of the course *Testability and Dependability of Electronic Systems* at the University of Ioannina.
 The project includes the Scan D Flip-Flop (SDFF), the construction of a serial scan chain, a TRCUT wrapper, and complete testbenches for functional verification of the CUT using serial scan.

 ---